d3bate/d3bate/docs/howto/background/religion.md

 | Religion provides people with a sense of purpose                               |                                                                   |

 ## Proselytising
 Religious organisations generally try to recruit more people to their religion.
-Often they do this by providing aid to those in need, but only to those of the same religion as them which encourages people to convert to their religion.
+Often they do this by providing aid to those in need, but only to those of the same religion as them which encourages people to convert to their religion so as to receive aid.